mkang315/RCS-YOLO/README.md

 ## License
 RCS-YOLO is released under the Apache 2.0 license.
 Please see the LICENSE file for more information.

-## References
+## Acknowledgement
-Many utility codes of our project references the codes of [YOLOv7](https://github.com/WongKinYiu/yolov7) repository.
+Many utility codes of our project references the codes of [YOLOv7](https://github.com/WongKinYiu/yolov7), [RepVGG](https://github.com/DingXiaoH/RepVGG), [ShuffleNet](https://github.com/megvii-model/ShuffleNet-Series) and [VoVNetV2](https://github.com/youngwanLEE/vovnet-detectron2) repositories.